tmminimalist-sketch/meteora-invent/dbc/quicklaunch/README.md

 npm install
 ```

-5. Edit the token name, ticker and image in src/index.ts
+5. Edit the token name, ticker and image in src/index.ts.
+If you want to use a custom config key, edit `configKey' to your custom key

 6. Run the script to launch a token